anjxw/anjxw.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 Hey, I am happy to e-meet you!
 I'm a third-year undergraduate student at the University of Belgrade, passionate about programming.
-While I enjoy learning and developing technical skills, I'm most excited about building projects!
-You can find my <b><a href="">projects</a></b> here.
+While I enjoy learning and developing technical skills, I'm most excited about building <b><a href="">projects</a></b>!

 Previously, I interned at <b><a href="https://about.google/">Google</a></b> and <b><a href="https://www.microsoft.com/en-us/about">Microsoft</a></b> and I have received multiple awards and scholarships such as the <b><a href="">GHC Scholarship</a> </b>for Women in Computing.
 Additionally, I managed to secure a place at <b><a href="https://www.oxfordml.school/">OxML 2023</a> </b> and <b><a href="https://www.lmh.ox.ac.uk/advanced-artificial-intelligence-and-machine-learning-natural-language-processing">Oxford Advanced AI and ML: Natural Language Processing</a></b>.
 See my <b><a href="">CV</a></b> for more details and <b><a href="">opportunities</a></b> page if you're looking for help finding the internship or advice.
 You can also reach out to me direclty!